Fowthy/studionest/docs/autoscaler-research.md

 - **Booking Service**: Manages the entire booking process, from scheduling to cancellation.
 - **Gateway Service**: Serves as the entry point for the system, routing requests to the appropriate microservices.

-All these microservices are containerized and deployed on a Kubernetes cluster.
+All these microservices are containerized and deployed on a Kubernetes cluster on Azure Kubernetes Service.
 Autoscaling policies are applied to these microservices based on the load and resource utilization.

 The frontend of the application is developed using NextJS.
 User interactions with the frontend trigger various operations on the backend, making it a critical component of the performance testing.